Illustration of Doodle, Bug & Bear Press’s sketch-loving mascot, drawing at a desk with a smile—illustrating one of our rhyming picture books.

 Behind the Story

-This book that broke the mold.
+This is the book that broke the mold.

 It started as another story.